USS Sands (DD-243): 1920s

 Assigned to provide dispatch service to support American Relief Committee efforts, and to protect American nationals and interests, Sands arrived at Allied-occupied Istanbul on 11 November.
 Nine days later, she fueled at the Standard Oil docks at Selvi Bournu, then commenced her first cruise.
 Into late December, she steamed off Samsun and Trebizond, observing as Greeks were deported from those areas.
 After returning briefly to Istanbul, she steamed to Alexandretta, whence she continued on to Cilicia.
 There she called at Mersin, site of an American mission and relief distribution center, and remained through most of January 1922.
 On 3 February, she was back at Istanbul; and, on the 8th, she got underway for Novorossiysk.
 From the 8th to the 19th, she supported relief work in that city, then proceeded to Samsun where, with one interruption to retrieve a drifting barge near Inebole, she remained until 8 March.
 Two days later, she returned to Constantinople; and, on the 18th, she shifted to Selvi Bournu to assist in firefighting efforts in the oil storage area.
 With the fires under control, she put back into Istanbul and, on the 22d, got underway to again call at Mersin.
 By 7 April, she had retransited the Dardanelles and the Sea of Marmara.
 On 8 May, she passed through the Bosporus.
 From the 9th to the 22d, she was at Odessa, whence she shifted to Theodosia and then continued to Novorossisk.
 In early June, she was at Trabzon; and, on the 4th, she arrived at Samsun where, for several days, she steamed off the harbor entrance as Greek and Turkish forces exchanged fire.

 Sands returned to Istanbul on 9 July and soon afterward sailed for Gibraltar and the United States.
 From August into November, she underwent overhaul at Philadelphia.
 By late December, she had joined the Scouting Fleet at New York; and, on 3 January 1923, she departed from that city for winter maneuvers in the Caribbean.
 In February, she participated in Fleet Problem I, an exercise designed to test the defenses of the Panama Canal.
-During March and April, she conducted operations in the Greater Antilles; and, in May, she moved back to the east coast.
+In March and April, she conducted operations in the Greater Antilles; and, in May, she moved back to the east coast.
 In July, after overhaul, she headed north to the New England coast.
 In the autumn, she commenced operations off the mid-Atlantic seaboard; and, in January 1924, she again sailed south for winter maneuvers.